Flow Measurement of Natural Gas on Governor Stations

 FLEXIM's non-invasive gas flow measurement technology with the FLUXUS G flow meter proved to be the ideal solution.
 Since the ultrasonic transducers are simply attached to the outside of the pipe, measurement is carried out without interrupting ongoing plant operation.
 In addition to that, the clamp-on transducers are not subject to any wear and tear by the medium and are therefore practically maintenance-free.
 A particularly high measuring accuracy is achieved by using dual channel measuring transmitters and by installing the ultrasonic transducers in a crossed two path alignment.

 Additional benefits of the FLEXIM technology are that the flow meters are prezeroed, pre-calibrated and benefit from having temperature compensated transducers for drift free operation.
-Even accurate flow measurements on low pressurised lines (down to 50 psi) are not a challenge for FLUXUS.
+Even accurate flow measurements on low pressurised lines (down to 3bar) are not a challenge for FLUXUS.

 After a series of field evaluations with FLEXIM's portable flow meters, the network operator felt very satified with the data gathered, resulting in permanent installations at several locations across the network.